Artcurial, Briest-Poulain-F. Tajan, Retromobile, Paris, February 7-8, 2014

 [Note: My calculations couldn’t accommodate Artcurial’s buyer’s fee structure.
 Hammer bids on cars over €1.4 million are inaccurate due to Artcurial’s buyer’s fee structure: 16% of the hammer bid up to €600,000, 12% of the next €800,000 and 10% of the bid over €1,400,000, by far the most expensive venue to buy a collector car in the world.
 Buying a car at Artcurial’s Retromobile auction is an experience (mixed though it might be), but bidders will have to decide for themselves if it is worth the 16% buyer’s commission on even expensive (€600,000 equaled $816,840 hammer on the day of the sale) cars?]

 [Note 2: The pandemonium of multiple French-speaking auction staffers is exacerbated by the hazards of translation.
-A good example stood outside the Retromobile hall, this truck.
+A good example stood outside the Retromobile hall,

 Its owner no doubt though the chosen name expressed a positive image of a dedicated hauler barreling down highways through to dark to get precious cargo delivered in the nick of time.
 An American, reading the name, could be forgiven for declining to entrust cargo to a ‘Fly by Nite’ company.]